hwaranlee/kaldi-cnn/README.md

 0. Download and install the Kaldi Speech Recognition Toolkit from [[kaldi-git-trunk](https://github.com/kaldi-asr/kaldi)].

-1. In the file "src/cudamatrix/cu-matrix.h"
-Copy and paste the followings as member functions of class CuMatrixBase
+1. In the file "src/cudamatrix/cu-matrix.h", copy and paste the followings as member functions of class CuMatrixBase

 		// Convolution 'this' with kernel => out
 		// this matrix : row = num_chunks, col=in_height * in_width * in_channel